McDonnell Aircraft Corporation: History

 McDonnell made a number of missiles, including the pioneering Gargoyle and unusual ADM-20 Quail, as well as experimenting with hypersonic flight, research that enabled them to gain a substantial share of the NASA projects Mercury and Gemini.
 The success of the Mercury capsule led the company adopted a new logo features the capsule circling a globe with the motto "First Free Man in Space".
 The company was now a major employer, but was having problems.
 It had almost no civilian business, and was thus vulnerable to any peacetime downturn in procurement.

 Meanwhile, Douglas Aircraft was reeling from cash flow problems and development costs.
 It was also having a hard time meeting demand.
 The two companies began sounding each other out about a merger in 1963.
 On paper, they were a good match.
-Douglas' civilian business would have been more than enough to allow McDonnell to withstand any downturns in military procurement, while the cash flow from McDonnell's military contracts would have given Douglas badly-needed security.
+Douglas' civilian business would have been more than enough to allow McDonnell to withstand any downturns in military procurement, while the cash flow from McDonnell's military contracts would have given Douglas badly needed security.
 Douglas formally accepted McDonnell's offer in December 1966, and the two firms officially merged on April 28, 1967, as the McDonnell Douglas Corporation (MDC).
 Soon after the merger was announced, McDonnell bought 1.5 million shares of Douglas stock to help Douglas meet "immediate financial requirements".
 McDonnell management dominated the merged company.
 It was based at McDonnell's facility in St. Louis, with James McDonnell as chairman and CEO.
 In 1967, with the merger of McDonnell and Douglas Aircraft, David Lewis, then president of McDonnell, was named chairman of what was called the Douglas Aircraft Division.
 After managing the turnaround of the division, he returned to St. Louis in 1969 as president of McDonnell Douglas.

 McDonnell Douglas later merged with Boeing in August 1997.
 Boeing's defense and space division includes the part purchased from Rockwell (ROK) in 1986 and is based at the former McDonnell facility in St. Louis, and is responsible for defense and space products and services.
-McDonnell Douglas's legacy product programs include the F-15 Eagle, AV-8B Harrier II, F/A-18 Hornet, and F/A-18E/F Super Hornet.
+McDonnell Douglas' legacy product programs include the F-15 Eagle, AV-8B Harrier II, F/A-18 Hornet, and F/A-18E/F Super Hornet.